Ph.D. Candidate in Economics

 I will be on the job market in 2018-19 and available for interviews at the 2019 ASSA Meetings in Atlanta.

-This paper studies individual responses to wealth taxes and wealth tax enforcement using Colombian tax return microdata from 1993 to 2016 linked with the leaked “Panama Papers.”
-We estimate elasticities of reported wealth with respect to (one minus) the wealth tax rate, exploiting discrete jumps in wealth tax liability and reforms that vary exemption cutoffs and tax rates.
-We find clear evidence of immediate bunching responses to wealth taxes, with individuals lowering their reported wealth to reduce their tax burden.
+This paper studies individual responses to wealth taxes and wealth tax enforcement using Colombian tax return microdata from 1993 to 2016 linked with the leaked "Panama Papers."
+We estimate elasticities of reported wealth with respect to (one minus) the wealth tax rate, exploiting discrete jumps in wealth tax liability and reforms varying exemption cutoffs and tax rates.
+We find clear evidence of immediate bunching responses to wealth taxes; individuals lower their reported wealth to reduce their tax burden.
 These immediate responses predominantly reflect avoidance and evasion, such as misreporting wealth items subject to less third-party reporting.
-In our main analysis, the short-term elasticity of reported wealth is 2, and bunching reduces revenues by up to one-fifth of projected revenues.
-We complement the local bunching analysis by studying offshore sheltering in Colombia’s most relevant tax havens.
-We show that offshore entities are predominantly used by the wealthiest taxpayers, and that they use them at least in part to hide their assets from the tax authority.
-Finally, we show that better enforcement improves wealth tax collection.
+In our main analysis, the short-term elasticity of reported wealth is two, and behavioral responses reduce revenues by up to one-fifth of projected revenues.
+We complement this analysis by studying offshore sheltering in Colombia’s most relevant tax havens.
+We show that offshore entities are predominantly used by the wealthiest taxpayers at least in part to hide assets from the tax authority.
+Finally, we show that better enforcement helps recover tax on offshore wealth.
 A voluntary disclosure scheme taking place between 2015 and 2017 encouraged evaders to disclose 1.7 percent of GDP in hidden wealth.
 Two-fifths of individuals in the wealthiest 0.01 percent disclosed under the scheme—disproportionately reporting concealed foreign assets—and, as a result, pay more taxes.
-Halfway through the scheme, the Panama Papers news stories broke, shocking perceived detection probabilities and raising disclosures by more than 800 percent.
-This, possibly coupled with harsher sanctions for noncompliance, contributed to improving tax progressivity at the top.
+Halfway through the scheme, the Panama Papers news story broke, shocking perceived detection probabilities and raising disclosures by more than 800 percent.
+This, possibly coupled with harsher noncompliance sanctions, contributed to improving wealth tax collection and enhancing tax progressivity at the top.

 "Upstream and Downstream Impacts of College Merit-Based Financial Aid for Low-Income Students: Ser Pilo Paga in Colombia", with Fabio Sánchez and Catherine Rodríguez, R&R American Economic Journal: Economic Policy